The Amazing Pawpaw by David Dietz

 In the early 21st Century, with an explosion of farmers markets, and development of the slow food movement, pawpaws are now becoming more well-known again.
 Slow Food USA added the pawpaw to its Ark of Taste, further publicizing the nearly forgotten fruit.

 With the Horn Farm Center’s emphasis on native plants, it seemed only appropriate that the pawpaw would find a welcome place in our landscape.
 About a decade ago, local Slow Food USA member and founding member of the Horn Farm, Richard Bono approached the Center with a proposal to establish a pawpaw orchard at the Horn Farm.
 HFC agreed to it, and the orchard was planted.
 It takes about seven years from planting a pawpaw until it bears its first fruit.
 With this understanding, Bono has faithfully and patiently tended his orchard over the years, and his orchard is finally beginning to bear fruit.
 Dick and his wife Judy have shared their enthusiasm for pawpaws over the years by organizing hugely popular pawpaw dinners and festivals.
-This year, due to Covid-19 concerns, the Horn Farm opted not to have the festival on site, but the Bonos were able to still host it at the John Wright Restaurant in Wrightsville.
+Click here for more information on this year’s Pawpaw Festival event at the Horn Farm Center.

 The humble pawpaw is once more claiming the respect that it is due.
 As knowledge of this delightful fruit spreads, our national palette is notably enriched.
 More and more, pawpaws are being rediscovered and planted by home gardeners, and if you ever get a chance to taste one, you’ll know why.